-This blog is the temporary home of the Driftless Region Food and Farm Project, a collection of farmers, consumers and organizations working to expand the local food system in the four-state Driftless Region.
-To join our efforts and to share your work, please email us at mmmille6@wisc.edu.
+This blog is the home of the Driftless Region Food and Farm Project, a collection of farmers, consumers and organizations working to expand the local food system in the four-state Driftless Region.
+To join our efforts and to share your work, please email us at mmmille6 AT wisc.edu.

 The Driftless Region is a 24,000 square mile area located in Minnesota, Wisconsin, Iowa and Illinois that was not glaciated during the last Ice Age.
 In adjacent areas, the topography was virtually buried by the silt, sand, clay and rocks left behind by retreating glaciers.
 This did not happen in the Driftless Region.
 Its rolling hills and meandering waterways, while highly prone to soil erosion, provide unique geographical, agricultural and cultural resources.